pFransozi/pFransozi.github.io/_posts/2022-11-29-ISC2-CC-Foundational-Concepts-II.md

 ## Introduction

-Here we'll continue ISC² CC foundational concepts, talking about risk management process concepts.
+Here we continue ISC² CC foundational concepts, talking about risk management process concepts.
 This is a sequence of a story started [in this link]({% post_url 2022-09-21-ISC2-CC-Foundational-Concepts-I %}){:target="_blank"}.

 Before we reach our target, let's talk a little bit about concepts and risk management process.